unChaz/sci-fi-5e/srd/classes/sorcerer.md

 #### Metamagic

 At 3rd level, you gain the ability to twist your spells to suit your needs.
-You gain two of the following Metamagic options of your choice.
+You gain two of the following Metatek options of your choice.
 You gain another one at 10th and 17th level.

-You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.
+You can use only one Metatek option on a spell when you cast it, unless otherwise noted.

 ##### Careful Spell